Eygló Fanndal Sturludóttir: Career

+For her achievements, she was named the 2025 Icelandic Sportsperson of the Year.

 Personal life

 Eygló was born in Iceland and studies medicine at the University of Iceland.

 She represents the weightlifting club Lyftingafélag Reykjavíkur (LFR), which operates out of Crossfit Reykjavík, a gym partially owned by Icelandic crossfit star Anníe Mist Þórisdóttir, whom Eygló has mentioned as a positive influence on her weightlifting career.

 She was voted Reykjavík's Sportswoman of 2024 in December 2024.